 - Nationally recognized by Japan’s Ministry of Education, Culture, Sports, Science and Technology, allowing TUJ to sponsor long-term visas

-- Enrollment is approximately 1840 students (690 degree-seeking undergraduates; 50 study abroad undergraduates per semester; 320 graduate students; 830 in English preparation and continuing education programs)
+- Enrollment is approximately 3,500 students per year (700 degree-seeking undergraduates; about 60 study abroad undergraduates per semester; 320 graduate students; 2,400 in English preparation, continuing education or corporate education programs)

-- 40% of undergraduate students are Japanese; the remaining 60% come from countries around the world
+- About 40% of undergraduate students are Japanese; the remaining 60% come from countries around the world

-- Over 180 faculty members from Japan, the U.S. and other countries around the world
+- 159 faculty members from Japan, the U.S., and other countries around the world

-- Undergraduate degrees with majors in art, Asian studies, communications, economics, general studies, international affairs, international business studies, Japanese language, political science and psychological studies
+- Undergraduate degrees with majors in art, Asian studies, computer science, communication studies, economics, general studies, health information management, international affairs, international business studies, Japanese language, political science and psychological studies

-- At the graduate level, TUJ offers an MBA, a Master of Science in Education in TESOL (Teaching English to Speakers of Other Languages), Ph.D in Applied Linguistics and a Master of Laws
+- At the graduate level, TUJ offers an MBA, master's and doctoral programs in education, and a Master of Laws

 - Home to the Institute of Contemporary Asian Studies, which sponsors special programs devoted to Asian contemporary culture and language, a lecture series, and an academic journal